ColdBox/coldbox-platform/install/SecurityInterceptor/readme.txt

  - rulesSQL* : string You can write your own sql if you want. (optional)
  - rulesOrderBy* : string How to order the rules (optional)

-The sql used by default is:
-select *
-from #rulesTable#
-if( rulesOrderBy exists )
-order by #rulesOrderBy#

-The table MUST have the following columns in order to be a Rules Query the interceptor accepts
+The table MUST have the following columns:
+Rules Query
- - whitelist
+ - whitelist : varchar [null]
- - securelist
+ - securelist : varchar
- - roles
+ - roles : varchar [null]
+ - permissions : varchar [null]
- - redirect
+ - redirect : varchar

 IOC properties:
 The rules will be grabbed off an IoC bean as a query.
 They must be a valid rules query.